dsoprea/go-ext4/README.md

 - Modern filesystems are supported, including both 32-bit and 64-bit addressing.
 Obscure filesystem options may not be compatible.
 See the [compatibility assertions](https://github.com/dsoprea/go-ext4/blob/master/superblock.go) in `NewSuperblockWithReader`.
   - 64-bit addressing should be fine, as the high addressing should likely be zero when 64-bit addressing is turned-off (which is primary what our unit-tests test with).
 However, the available documentation is limited on the subject.
 It's specifically not clear which of the high/low addressing should be used or ignored when 64-bit addressing is turned-off.

+## To Do

+- Finish implementing checksum calculation and validation.
+Currently all checksums are readable but with no additional functionality.